 BERT improved Google’s ability to map intent to content or shifted from “strings to things.”

-Now speed and user experience are the key area of focus with the Core Web Vitals update and will continue to be in 2022.
+Last year speed and user experience are the key area of focus with the Core Web Vitals update and will continue to be in 2022.

-And of course in 2020, the Covid pandemic accelerated digital transformation and made getting ahead of all of these trends even more important.
+And of course in 2020 and 2021, the Covid pandemic accelerated digital transformation and made getting ahead of all of these trends even more important.

 What does accelerated digital transformation mean for businesses?
 It means digital will contribute a larger share of your business and should get increased focus, resources, and investment–digital is more important.
 Do you have a digital roadmap to describe where you are going?